BrainHu42/Latin-Club-Sorting-Hat/README.md

 Answer a series of questions to find out which Olympian you're most aligned with.

 # Credits
-Created for Miramonte Latin Club.
+Created for Miramonte Latin Club. \n
 Credit to https://github.com/ChelseaTolnai/Sorting-Hat-Quiz for design template.